"American Southwest"

 Mixed Media Paintings by Mary Ellen Palmeri…artwork using her original specialty “Paper Dreams”, where she combines cut or folded paper with drawing and painting techniques.
 Her Southwest images include flora and fauna typical to the Sonoran desert area of Tucson, AZ, including saguaro and prickly pear cactus, coyotes, roadrunners, rabbits, and owls.

-through the vast expanse that had become the painting.
+became small riders on horseback traveling through the vast expanse that had become the painting.

 The dancing figure is Yukio, which means "Happy Hero".